 That mental energy could be put to better use- a better use like creating a better future for yourself, in any meaningful way.

 Create the Change

 Here’s what I love most about our country: we are free to create the life that we want.
 The power is in our hands, under our control.
 It always has been, and for the foreseeable future, it still will be.

 Poor, uneducated, short, fat, whatever you think gives you the disadvantage compared to others is holding you back in the way you perceive that limitation.

 I had a massive case of imposters syndrome my whole life.
 I was getting by well enough, don’t get me wrong, but I may have been the worst employee at my first job out of school from a technical standpoint.
 The math didn’t compute with me because I didn’t compute with it.
-I respected the job and responsibility, but I just didn’t care to excel because I was not passionate about the work.
+I respected the position and responsibility, but I didn’t care to excel because I was not passionate about the work.

-That lack of passion is also what lead to the worst story I ever told myself – that I wasn’t good enough.
+That lack of passion is also what leads to the worst story I ever told myself – that I wasn’t good enough.
 That I wasn’t capable, or that others will always outdo me if I give it a try.